AnLoMinus/TryHackMe/Modules/Cyber Security Awareness/Common Attacks/README.md

 - [ ] [Task 9  `Staying Safe` Updates and Patches](#task-9--staying-safe-updates-and-patches)
 - [ ] [Task 10  `Information` Conclusion](#task-10--information-conclusion)

 ---
+- (`Phishing`) -  When emails are sent to a target(s) purporting to be from a trusted entity to lure individuals into providing sensitive information.
+---

 # [Task 1  `Information` Introduction]()